 Remco van den Bosch is a postdoctoral fellow at the Max Planck für Astronomie in the dynamics group in the Galaxy and Cosmology department.
-My research focuses on the stellar dynamics of nearby galaxies.
+My research focuses on the stellar dynamics of nearby galaxies and the masses of the super-massive black holes in their centers.
 During my PhD in Leiden, I developed sophisticated orbit-based dynamical models.
-As McDonald Fellow at the University of Texas in Austin and now as Fellow at the MPIA, I am doing observations with both large and small telescopes of super-massive black holes, nearby galaxies and dark halos.
-Here is a PDF version of my CV.
+As McDonald Fellow at the University of Texas in Austin and now as Fellow at the MPIA, I am doing observations with both large and small telescopes of super-massive black holes, nearby galaxies and dark matter halos.

-A Stellar Dynamical Mass Measurement of the Black Hole in NGC 3998 from Keck Adaptive Optics Observations Walsh, van den Bosch, Barth, and Sarzi (2012)
+A 5 x 109 Msun Black Hole in NGC 1277 from Adaptive Optics Spectroscopy, Walsh, van den Bosch, Gebhardt, Yıldırım, Richstone, Gültekin, and Husemann (2016)

 There are several projects available for MSc, BSc and PhD students involving the biggest super-massive black holes.
 Please Email if interested.
 We also have several more projects available in our dynamics research group.